Roll20/roll20-character-sheets/Savage Worlds - Maschinenleben/readme.md

 This character sheet was originally made for **Maschinenleben** (released later this year), a fan product for the **Savage Worlds Adventure Edition** (SWADE) about cyborgs struggling with their loss of self.
 Due to its extensive build and customization options, it may be used for many other settings as well.

 ## Notable Features
+* **Blocks:** Toggle various content blocks to adjust the sheet to your needs, such as allies, augmentations, programs, powers, and more.
+Repeating lists for vehicles, walkers, and power armor have sublists for weapons (0-10).
+* **Extra Sheet:** You can switch the main layout for a simplified and compact alternative.
+Good for non-player characters.
+* **Setting Agnostic:** The GM can toggle/rename most of the skills and labels and add up to two custom skills.
+* **Setting Rules:** Multiple rules and functions can be enabled or disabled.
+* **Roll Templates:** Rolls can display multiple dice (RoF 1-6) and have a custom (or no) Wild Die.
+* **Failures/Botches:** Dice that show a [1] or [2] are colored in red or gray respectively.
+* **Sleek:** The minimalist design is inspired by pencil layouts on graph paper.

 ## Latest Changes
 #### Version 1.0